What is eating my broccoli leaves? Broccoli leaves are often getting eaten by animals and pests.

-Maybe you thought they were pretty, and that your garden was finally getting some beneficial pollinators.
+Maybe you thought they were pretty and that your garden was finally getting some beneficial pollinators.

-In reality, the white moths may be pretty, but they are not beneficial pollinators.
+The white moths may be pretty, but they are not beneficial pollinators.

-Actually, they’re not even moths.
+They’re not even moths.

 Handpick the ones you can see and then squish them or put them in a bucket of soapy water.
 If you only have a few plants, this is a great option.